 Faith works.
 This is the message of James.
 James shows that faith and works are not enemies but friends.
 Without faith, we could never find the strength to trust God.
-We would never be able to see above the trials we meet and to keep our eyes focused on the King.
+We would never be able to see above the trials we meet and keep our eyes focused on the King.
 We don't work to be saved; we work because we're saved.
 Without faith, our works are empty service.
 Without works, our faith is dead.
-Works authenticate and adorn faith.
+Works reveal the genuineness of and enrich our faith.